Learning In Community

 Facilitated and Taught by Danny Minton in the Chapel

-This class, primarily for adults 55 and over, is exploring the ways God worked in and through the life of Samuel, an “unexpected prophet” whose ministry changed the course of Israel’s history.
+This class, primarily for adults 55 and over, is exploring the theme of happiness in the book of Ecclesiastes.

-Facilitated by Dan Sheppard and Taught by David Wallace in Room 103
+Facilitated by Dan Sheppard and Taught by Mark Phillips in Room 103

 Starting Bible 101

 This class is for adults of mixed ages, including those seeking to know Jesus, those who are new to the faith, those who would like a refresher course, those that would like to know more about the Bible, those who would like fundamental questions of life answered, and/or those that would like to bring friends to see what the Bible teaches.